 An example of the wear is with a condition called TMJ disorder, which is the inflammation of the joint that can cause painful sensations to be felt.
-Along with the treatment offered by your local dentist, there are some exercises that you can do at home to help correct this problem.
+Along with the treatment offered by your local dentist, there are some exercises you can do at home to help correct this problem.

 Relaxed Jaw Exercise